Randy Arozarena Preview, Player Props: Rays vs. Red Sox

 Randy Arozarena At The Plate

-- He ranks 69th in batting average, 14th in on base percentage, and 78th in slugging among qualifying hitters in MLB action.
+- He ranks 73rd in batting average, 13th in on base percentage, and 80th in slugging among qualified hitters in MLB.

-- Arozarena is batting .263 with one homer during his last outings and is riding a seven-game hitting streak.

-- Arozarena has an RBI in 48 of 131 games this year, with multiple RBI in 18 of them.
-He has also driven in three or more of his team's runs in eight contests.
+- Arozarena has picked up an RBI in 36.4% of his games this season, with more than one RBI in 13.6% of his games.
+He has also driven in three or more runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.